evyszf/evyszf/README.md

 ### Seja bem vindo(a) ao meu perfil!! <3

 - 🤍 Currently studying programming
-- 🤍 Learning HTML and CSS
+- 🤍 Learning HTML/CSS and Java
 - 🤍 I'm from Brazil
 - 🤍 I'm in love with coffee